rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ### Do you use a nightly compiler to achieve better compilation performance?

-Please answer `Yes` if you use the `nightly` toolchain primarily for achieving better compilation performance, not for other reasons.
+Please answer `Yes` only if you use the `nightly` toolchain primarily for achieving better compilation performance, not for other reasons.

 Type: select one (optional)